 I tend to obsess about what happened in the past – which is why I wrote my blog post called How to Let Go of Someone You Love about 10 years ago.
 I then wrote an ebook of the same name because SO many readers asked for help on how to stop obsessing about what happened to them.

->

-> How I learned how to stop obsessing about what happened
+How I learned how to stop obsessing about the past

->

-> I got tired of being at the mercy of my obsessive thinking.
+I got tired of being at the mercy of my obsessive thinking.
 It doesn’t add value to my life, it doesn’t make me happy, and it drains my energy and creativity.

 So, I learned how to stop obsessing about what happened by refocusing my thought patterns.
 This means that when those sad, negative, hand-wringing thoughts arise I simply replace them with stuff I’d rather think about.
 God.
 Chocolate.
 My dogs.
 My blogs.
 Lunch.
 The moon.
 Shark Tank.
 Blossom.

 And guess what?
 I just realized that I don’t even want to write about what happened anymore.
 I’ve come to the point of not wanting to relive it.
 I don’t want to go back there.
 It’s done, I’m finished with it.

 - What do you keep obsessively thinking about?
 Go beyond the simple answer, such as “I can’t stop thinking about my ex.”
 Try to figure out what about him – or the relationship, or the breakup – is driving your obsession.

 - Tell me in the comments section below what you would rather be thinking about.
 What do you want your life to be about?
 Who do you want to become?
 How will you get there?
 What do you love thinking about – that adds value, energy, and beauty to your life?

 - Do you believe you can learn how to stop obsessing about what happened?